-I hope you have a bottle of good strong Irish whiskey stashed away already to fortify you for the St. Patrick's Day parade and for the ritual drowning of the shamrock through the big day.
+I hope you have a bottle of good strong Irish whiskey stashed away all ready to fortify you for the St. Patrick's Day parade and for the ritual drowning of the shamrock through the big day.

 If so, then my advice to you is to take a good shot from the bottle here and now before you read the rest of this quite shocking story.
 You will need it.
 Okay?

-Until I did a little bit of research this week, you see, I always believed that the beautiful green shamrock only grows in Ireland.
+Until I did a little bit of research, you see, I always believed that the beautiful green shamrock only grew in Ireland.
 That is what I was taught when growing up.

 The facts are that there is no evidence at all that St. Patrick used the delicate little plant as a conversion tool at Tara or anywhere else for that matter.

 The facts are that he never mentioned shamrock in his many writings about his conversion campaign at that time.
 The facts are that any link between the good saint and shamrock did not appear until English writers and botanists began mentioning the myth as hearsay about 1571.

 The facts are that the Druids that St. Patrick displaced and shattered did have some respect for the shamrock as an edible and healing herb, but there is no hard evidence at all to substantiate the story.
 Take another shot from that bottle...
 There is no such botanical plant as the shamrock.
 It is wrong to think that shamrock only grows in the Emerald Isle.

 The plant or plants that we call shamrock grow all over Europe and beyond – even in Mother England – and are frequently treated as weeds!